KATY HOLLANDER – Interim director, COUNSELLOR

 Since beginning counselling at Turning Point in 2012, I have worked with both men and women of all ages, however I have a particular interest in the issues young people and their families bring to counselling.
 In my experience as a counsellor, I have worked with individuals struggling with the following: depression, thoughts of suicide, self-harm, anxiety, abuse, eating disorders, anger, family/relationship distress, self-esteem, emotional distress, and life transitions.

-*Katy is currently not accepting new clients.
+*Katy is currently accepting new clients for virtual and in person sessions.